Yonet/Angular-Interview-Questions/ngModule.md

   For example, we have 5 components in your project and that each component is dependent on other component or services or pipes then we   need to import them into the respective component.
 And, then repeat the same process for all other components.
 This will become         cumbersome to keep including on each of these components.
 This is where NgModules recuse us by importing everything to @NgModule which   will be available throughout the components under one module.

 * How do you decide to create a new NgModule?

+  When we are dealing with medium or large apps, it includes discrete set of functionality.
+Administration, Dashboard, Bookings/Orders,   Promotions are all examples of areas of our apps that, when linked together, make our app.
+We basically breakdown our app into smaller   pieces called Features / Modules.

+  In the process of developing an app we might create a feature which we don't want to expose or create a feature which we want to lazy   loading when the user decides it is time to revisit the feature.
+NgModules helps us to separate our features to logical units and load   it when required.

 * What are the attributes that you can define in an NgModule annotation?
 * What is the difference between a module's forRoot() and forChild() methods and why do you need it?
 * What would you have in a shared module?